RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

    [The pipeline's code of this job - can be viewed here](./JenkinsfileBuildArtifact)

-2. Deploy Artifact - which get as parameters the groupId, artifact and version(abbreviated - 'GAV'), authenticate itself to aws using aws cli to the region parameter, and deploy the maven artifact to all kie servers registered and managed by BC, and then update the auto-scaling group to be with a new launch configuration that will have a new user-data with details of new deployed artifact. the pipeline code(JenkinsFile) files for dev & prod are different, as the requirements are different
+2. Deploy Artifact - which get as parameters the groupId, artifact and version(abbreviated - 'GAV'), as well as AWS region, and ASG_NAME + BC_LOAD_BALANCER(the last two better be defaulted with ASG of kie servers and with load balancer of BC , respectively), then authenticate itself to aws using aws cli to the region parameter, and deploy the maven artifact to all kie servers registered and managed by BC, and then update the auto-scaling group to be with a new launch configuration that will have a new user-data with details of new deployed artifact. the pipeline code(JenkinsFile) files for dev & prod are different, as the requirement and architectures for both environment are different

    Assumptions that the pipeline makes:
    1. the Auto Scaling Group(ASG) of the Kie Servers is a parameter to the pipeline code, with some default name.